OCA Meetings & Notes

 VIRTUAL LINK:

-If you’re out of town, feel free to join us.
+If you’re out of town or can’t meet in-person, feel free to join us.

 *Message from the Library: “This event is NOT hosted, sponsored, or endorsed by The Seattle Public Library.
 Any views that are discussed in this meeting are not a reflection of The Seattle Public Library’s views.”